 You can address many other items in a last will and testament, but the above are some of the most common concerns.

 Unfortunately, there are limits to what making a will can accomplish.
 The most common misconception is that a will allows you to avoid probate.
 This is not true.
 A will simply allows you to retain control over the administration of your estate, resolve guardianship concerns, and name beneficiaries for your property and other assets.
 It will not keep your assets out of the probate court process by itself, but it may be able to accomplish this when used in combination with other estate planning tools.
 Only through titling of assets in the appropriate manner (including, but not limited to, titling items in a revocable living trust) can you avoid probate.

 In fact, a will is only given effect inside of a probate court.
-So if you desire for your family to inherit your belongings while avoiding probate, you will need the expertise of an estate planning attorney to help you utilize “non-probate transfers,” such as payable-on-death (POD) designations, transfer-on-death designations (TOD), beneficiary deeds, or revocable living trusts.
+So if you desire for your family to inherit your belongings while avoiding probate, you will need the expertise of a will attorney to help you utilize “non-probate transfers,” such as payable-on-death (POD) designations, transfer-on-death designations (TOD), beneficiary deeds, or revocable living trusts.
 We offer plenty of information on this site regarding these probate avoidance options.
 If you have any questions about these or other estate planning tools, please contact us today.